With practice set to start for U women, Lindsay Whalen is 'energized'

 Whalen has a strong class of sophomores returning.
 Both point guard Jasmine Powell (16.1 points, 3.1 assists) and shooting guard Sara Scalia (10.8 points) were named to Big Ten all-freshman teams.
 Center Klarke Sconiers came on strong at the end of the season.

 Senior guard/forward Gadiva Hubbard (11.2 points.
-3.4 assists) is one of the program’s best three-point shooters.
-The Gophers got deeper with graduate transfer forward Laura Bagwell-Katalinich, the addition of junior college post player Daja Woodard and an incoming freshman class that includes guard Alexia Smith — the first five-star recruit to come to Minnesota in nearly a decade — along with post Erin Hedman and high-scoring guard Caroline Strande.
+3.4 rebounds) is one of the program’s best three-point shooters.
+The Gophers got deeper with graduate transfer forward Laura Bagwell Katalinich, the addition of junior college post player Daja Woodard and an incoming freshman class that includes guard Alexia Smith — the first five-star recruit to come to Minnesota in nearly a decade — along with post Erin Hedman and high-scoring guard Caroline Strande.

 And then there is Sissoko, a transfer from Syracuse who sat out last season.
 Whalen is convinced Sissoko has the skill and ability to be one of the conference’s best players.